Whose Sperm Is Used in IVF (In Vitro Fertilization) Process

 Donor Sperm:

 If the partner’s sperm (male) has a low sperm count, poor motile sperm, or any other sperm-related difficulties that make fertilization difficult or impossible, using donor sperm may be a possibility.
-Donor sperm may also be an alternative in cases when donor sperm may be necessary.
+Donor sperm may also be an alternative when donor sperm may be necessary.
 This method entails fertilizing many eggs with sperm obtained from a donor who has been chosen with great consideration.

 How to Collect Sperm for In Vitro Fertilization